python/cpython/Doc/library/turtle.rst

 Short explanation of selected entries:

-- The first four lines correspond to the arguments of the :meth:`turtle.setup` method.
+- The first four lines correspond to the arguments of the :func:`Screen.setup <setup>` method.
 - Line 5 and 6 correspond to the arguments of the method :meth:`turtle.screensize`.